 - NEW SECTION.
 Sec.
-6. A new section is added to chapter 82.16 RCW to read as follows: - 18 (1) The definitions in this section apply throughout this section 19 and section 7 of this act unless the context clearly requires 20 otherwise. - (a) "Administrator" means the utility, nonprofit, or other local housing authority that organizes and administers a community solar project as provided in section 7 of this act and RCW 82.16.170. - (b) "Certification" means the authorization issued by the Washington State University extension energy program establishing a community solar project administrator's eligibility to receive a low-income community solar incentive payment from the electric utility serving the site of the community solar project, on behalf of, and for the purpose of providing direct benefits to, its low-income subscribers, low-income service provider subscribers, and tribal and public agency subscribers. - (c) "Community solar project" means a solar energy system that: - 33 (i) Has an alternating current nameplate capacity that is greater 34 than twelve kilowatts but no greater than one hundred ninety-nine 35 kilowatts; - 36 (ii) Has, at minimum, either two subscribers or one low-income 37 service provider subscriber; and - 38 (iii) Meets the applicable eligibility requirements in section 7 39 of this act and RCW 82.16.170.
+6. A new section is added to chapter 82.16 RCW to read as follows: - (1) The definitions in this section apply throughout this section and section 7 of this act unless the context clearly requires otherwise. - (a) "Administrator" means the utility, nonprofit, or other local housing authority that organizes and administers a community solar project as provided in section 7 of this act and RCW 82.16.170. - (b) "Certification" means the authorization issued by the Washington State University extension energy program establishing a community solar project administrator's eligibility to receive an energy burden reduction incentive payment from the electric utility serving the site of the community solar project, on behalf of, and for the purpose of providing direct benefits to, its low-income subscribers, low-income service provider subscribers, and tribal and public agency subscribers.

-- 1 (d) "Consumer-owned utility" has the same meaning as in RCW 19.280.020. - 3 (e) "Electric utility" or "utility" means a consumer-owned 4 utility or investor-owned utility as those terms are defined in RCW 5 19.280.020. - 6 (f) "Energy assistance" has the same meaning as provided in RCW 19.405.020. - 8 (g) "Energy burden" has the same meaning as provided in RCW 9 19.405.020. - 10 (h) "Governing body" has the same meaning as provided in RCW 11 19.280.020. - 12 (i) "Low-income" has the same meaning as provided in RCW 13 19.405.020. - (j) "Low-income service provider" includes, but is not limited to, a local community action agency or local community service agency designated by the department of commerce under chapter 43.63A RCW, local housing authority, tribal housing authority, low-income tribal housing program, affordable housing provider, food bank, or other nonprofit organization that provides services to low-income households. - 21 (k) "Multifamily residential building" means a building 22 containing more than two sleeping units or dwelling units where 23 occupants are primarily permanent in nature.
+- 1 (c) "Community solar project" means a solar energy system that: - 2 (i) Has an alternating current nameplate capacity that is greater 3 than twelve kilowatts but no greater than one hundred ninety-nine 4 kilowatts; - 5 (ii) Has, at minimum, either two subscribers or one low-income 6 service provider subscriber; and - 7 (iii) Meets the applicable eligibility requirements in section 7 8 of this act and RCW 82.16.170. - 9 (d) "Consumer-owned utility" has the same meaning as in RCW 10 19.280.020. - 11 (e) "Electric utility" or "utility" means a consumer-owned 12 utility or investor-owned utility as those terms are defined in RCW 13 19.280.020. - 14 (f) "Energy assistance" has the same meaning as provided in RCW 19.405.020. - 16 (g) "Energy burden" has the same meaning as provided in RCW 19.405.020. - 18 (h) "Governing body" has the same meaning as provided in RCW 19 19.280.020. - 20 (i) "Low-income" has the same meaning as provided in RCW 21 19.405.020.

-- (1) "Person" means an individual, firm, partnership, corporation, company, association, agency, or any other legal entity. - (m) "Public agency" means any political subdivision of the state including, but not limited to, municipal and county governments, special purpose districts, and local housing authorities, but does not include state agencies. - (n)(i) Except as otherwise provided in (n)(ii) of this subsection, "qualifying subscriber" means a low-income subscriber, low-income service provider subscriber, tribal agency subscriber, or public agency subscriber. - (ii) For tribal agency subscribers and public agency subscribers, only the portion of their subscription to a community solar project that is demonstrated to benefit low-income beneficiaries, including low-income service providers and services provided to low-income citizens or households, is to be considered a qualifying subscriber. - 39 (o) "Subscriber" means a retail electric customer of an electric 40 utility who owns or is the beneficiary of one or more units of a Code Rev/AV:eab
+- (j) "Low-income service provider" includes, but is not limited to, a local community action agency or local community service agency designated by the department of commerce under chapter 43.63A RCW, local housing authority, tribal housing authority, low-income tribal housing program, affordable housing provider, food bank, or other nonprofit organization that provides services to low-income households. - 29 (k) "Multifamily residential building" means a building 30 containing more than two sleeping units or dwelling units where 31 occupants are primarily permanent in nature. - 32 (1) "Person" means an individual, firm, partnership, corporation, 33 company, association, agency, or any other legal entity. - (m) "Public agency" means any political subdivision of the state including, but not limited to, municipal and county governments, special purpose districts, and local housing authorities, but does not include state agencies. - 38 (n) "Qualifying subscriber" means a low-income subscriber, low-39 income service provider subscriber, tribal agency subscriber, or 40 public agency subscriber.